Roosevelt Nix (fullback)

-Roosevelt Delbert Nix-Jones (born March 30, 1992) is a former American football fullback.
-He played college football at Kent State University, and was signed by the Atlanta Falcons after going undrafted in the 2014 NFL Draft.
+Roosevelt Delbert Nix-Jones (born March 30, 1992) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Kent State Golden Flashes, and was signed by the Atlanta Falcons after going undrafted in the 2014 NFL draft.
 As a member of the Pittsburgh Steelers, Nix made the 2018 Pro Bowl.
 Nix's father also played in the NFL.

-High school career
+Early life

 Nix attended Reynoldsburg High School.
 He was named OCC player of the year while earning second team all-state, first team All-district, All-metro, and OCC honors his senior year.
 He played for Ohio in the 2010 Big 33 Classic and was also selected to play in the Ohio North-South All-Star game.
 Nix recorded 84 tackles and eight sacks as a junior, garnering second team All-state, All-conference, first-team All-district, Super 25, and first team OCC recognition.
 He also lettered in wrestling.

 College career

 Freshman season (2010)

 After graduating from high school, Nix began attending Kent State University.
 He joined the Golden Flashes football team as a defensive lineman and played his freshman season under head coach Doug Martin.
 In his first two career games against Murray State and Boston College, he would force a fumble and record a sack.
 In Week 5, in a game against Miami University, he ended the game with three tackles-for-loss, a sack, and a forced fumble making it four forced fumbles in his first five career games.
 The next game, he recorded 3.5 sacks and force another fumble against Akron.
 He continued in Week 8 with five tackles, two sacks, 3.5 tackles-for-loss, and blocked an extra point in a win over Bowling Green.
 In a Week 10 game against Temple, he recorded a career-high five tackles in the 28-10 loss.
 He finished his first season at Kent State with 43 tackles (19 solo), 10 sacks, four forced fumbled, and led the MAC conference with 20 tackles for a loss.
 Following the season he was voted first-team All-MAC and MAC Freshman Player of the Year.
 Additionally, he became Kent State's first freshman to ever win the MAC Defensive Player of the Year award.